One of the first posts I wrote for this site back in mid 2012 was about the Hilton HHonors Platinum Visa card.

-(And, of course, your partner could get their own Hilton credit card and get their own free night voucher.
-That would get you a 2-night stay and you could be pushing £750+ of value from your weekend away.)
+Of course, your partner could get their own Hilton credit card and get their own free night voucher.
+That would get you a 2-night stay and you could be pushing £750+ of value from your weekend away.

 Long term, I don’t recommend keeping the Hilton card unless you are a dedicated Hilton HHonors collector.
 You only earn 2 points per £1, so you would need a ludicrous £35-40,000 of spending to get one free night at the Conrad New York.
 If you occasionally need some Hilton points to top up your account from hotel stays, you could transfer American Express Membership Rewards points instead.

 Remember that the free night voucher must be used within six months.
-If you applied now and spent the £750 by the end of October, you would need to use it before the end of April.
-This may not be convenient for everyone.
+If you applied in Autumn and spend the £750 by the end of October, you would need to use it before the end of April.
+This may not be convenient for you.